Chapter 9: Statements Summary and Error Checking

 - e.g. call printf('hello, world\n');

 The cursor form can be used if and only if the procedure has a loose select or a call to a procedure with a loose select.
-In that case the procedure will have a structure type, rather than just "ok" (the normal signature for a proc).
+In that case, the procedure will have a structure type, rather than just "ok" (the normal signature for a proc).
 If the user is attempting to do the second case, cursor_name will be set and the appropriate verification happens here.

-Note: Recursively calling fetch cursor is not really doable in general because at the point of the call we might not yet know that the method does in fact return a select.
+Note: Recursively calling fetch cursor is not really doable in general because at the point in the call we might not yet know that the method does in fact return a select.
 You could make it work if you put the select before the recursive call.

 Semantic rules: